 FilmStar/Scantraq and Excel

-Microsoft Excel is the most widely utilized calculation/data analysis software.
-Virtually all optical coating engineers rely on Excel.
-But do they get maximum benefit?
+Excel is the world's most widely utilized calculation/data analysis software.
+Optical coating engineers all rely on Excel, but only FilmStar users get its maximum benefit!

-In this page we present ways in which Excel interfaces with FilmStar (or Scantraq).
-Note that examples 3-7 utilize Excel VBA.
+In this page we present ways in which Excel interfaces with FilmStar (Scantraq).
+Examples 3-9 utilize Excel VBA.
 Never heard of VBA?
-Then start Excel and click Alt+F11.
+Start Excel and click Alt+F11.
 Surprised to see Microsoft Visual Basic (VBA) in the title bar?
 Once you discover the power of Excel VBA, you'll better appreciate how FilmStar's support far exceeds that of other coating and spectrometer software.
-(We suggest you compare an ftgsoftware.com site search for 'Excel' with the same search on other coating software sites.)
+Compare an ftgsoftware.com site search for 'Excel' with the same search on other coating software sites.

-FilmStar spectra formats include .csv, .dx (J-CAMP) and .spc (Galactic GRAMS) and .xls (Excel).
-While .dx and .spc are somewhat standard in spectroscopy, these formats are not generally familiar to optical engineers.
+FilmStar spectral formats include .csv, .dx (JCAMP) and .spc (Galactic GRAMS) and .xls/.xlsx (Excel).
+While .dx and .spc are somewhat standard in spectroscopy, these formats are unfamiliar to optical engineers and less than useful for data exchange.

 2. Copy/Paste Data

-As illustrated by the DESIGN Optimization Targets dialog, many FilmStar spreadsheet objects are Excel copy-and-paste-compatible.
+As illustrated by the DESIGN Optimization Targets dialog, most FilmStar spreadsheet objects are Excel copy-and-paste-compatible.
 Data can also be pasted or copied from the FilmStar Workbook.

 Applications include